Motivate your team with employee development.

-It’s not easy being a manager in November 2020.
-Our teams are worn down from dealing with crisis fatigue, workplace stress, and seasonal affective disorder simultaneously.
+These days it’s not easy being a manager.
+Our teams are worn down from dealing with a few years of crisis fatigue and workplace stress.
 To provide some inspiration and motivation, renew your dedication to employee development.

 Employee development forces team members to focus on the future.
 It shows that you value them and their contribution to your organization.
 In fact, according to a LinkedIn report, 74% of employees crave more learning and 75% of employees would work on development when assigned by their manager.

 You don’t have to set up a big, fancy program to make employee development valuable.
 It’s most important to remember these four things:

 Employees often feel like they should prioritize immediate work tasks over development.
 So, make development a priority and part of your team culture.
 Explain why development is important to them and the team.
 Whether you require a specific number of development hours or establish another measure of success, make sure employees feel empowered (and excited) to take action with their development.
 If you aren’t talking about it—employees won’t know how important you think it is.